nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 EXTENSION PyTools.sklearn_Set_Features(FEATURES{Model_Name, Name, Variable_Type, Data_Type, Feature_Strategy, Hash_Features});
 ```

-For details on the format of the inputs refer to the section on [Input Specifications](#input-specifications).
+For details on the format of inputs refer to the [Input Specifications](#input-specifications).

 ### Training and testing the model